War & the Noble Savage

 - Appendix II: The Stoned Ape Hypothesis: Terence McKenna’s mushroom hypothesis and the palaeoanthropology of the ’60s

-A number of automatically-generated alternate formats (e.g. plain text, EPUB, Kindle) are available at archive.org.
+It’s available for free in a number of automatically-generated alternate formats (e.g. plain text, EPUB, Kindle) at archive.org.

 My book reviews